Frequently asked questions - EWS

 Regulation 8 is amended to ban the use of combustible materials in external wall cladding systems on dwellings and on other defined ‘relevant buildings’ with a storey at a height of 11 metres or more.

-A Housing (Cladding Remediation) (Scotland) Bill has been introduced (Nov 23) and now passed for an Act of the Scottish Parliament to confer on the Scottish Ministers powers to identify external wall cladding systems on residential buildings 11m+ that create or exacerbate risks to human life and to address those risks; to establish a public Register to record that a building’s cladding and fire safety has been assessed (SBA); and that remediation works have been completed; to enable one or more schemes to be established to require persons in the building industry to contribute towards assessing and remediating dangerous cladding; and for connected purposes.
+A Housing (Cladding Remediation) (Scotland) Bill was passed (May 2024) and became an Act of the Scottish Parliament (June 2024) to confer on the Scottish Ministers powers to identify external wall cladding systems on residential buildings 11m+ that create or exacerbate risks to human life and to address those risks; to establish a public Register to record that a building’s cladding and fire safety has been assessed (SBA); and that remediation works have been completed; to enable one or more schemes to be established to require persons in the building industry to contribute towards assessing and remediating dangerous cladding; and for connected purposes.

 RICS experts have given evidence at Holyrood to the committee scrutinising the Bill based on experience of cladding issues including within England.